metablaster/WindowsFirewallRuleset/docs/FAQ.md

 Windows hello is neither supported nor necessary by PowerShell remoting or WinRM.

-## Network icon in taskbar says it's "No Network"
+## Network icon in taskbar says "No Network"

 You might stumble upon the following icon in your taskbar: